 4. A credit report must be obtained for each person of control of the business and they must complete the Identity Verification Process (IDV).

-5. Provide an unaudited financial statement that is dated within 90 days of the application and for the previous 2 years prepared by a CPA.
+5. Provide an unaudited financial statement that is dated within 90 days of the application and for the previous two years prepared by a CPA.
 Financial statements include a balance sheet, income statement, statement of cash flows and notes, if any.
 For new businesses, an initial balance sheet is required.
 Applicant must maintain a minimum of $25,000 in net worth per licensed location.

 Total Dollar Volume of Loans